iteratec/TeamDojo/Migration.md

 - Own extended classes are stored in a subpackage `ext`.
 - Other extensions (e.g. from Spring) start with `Custom`, e.g. `CustomAuditReposiotry`.

+## Refactorings from v1 to v2

+We changed some things in the JDL:

+- "Organization" -> "Organisation"
+- removed Mattermost stuff

 ## Random Note Stash

 ### Classes which still need to be added to migrate all V1 Repository features